mohit2978/Devops/005.docker-3/0000notes.md

 > EXPOSE to tell tomcat uses port 8080

+> Here MAINTAINER and EXPOSE are optional

+>No need to specify ubuntu here as by default every container is linux machine only!!

 Java Web App Git Repo : https://github.com/ashokitschool/maven-web-app.git

 $ sudo yum install git

+>After installing git install maven! maven installed then java is installed with it!!

 $ sudo yum install maven